 Hello!
 I am a lecturer and postdoctoral researcher in English Literature and Culture at Martin Luther University Halle-Wittenberg (MLU).
 My research and teaching focus on British and postcolonial literatures and cultures from the late eighteenth century to the present.
-Two of my particular research areas are contemporary representations of terrorism and the entwined epistemologies of Victorian literature and dermatology.
+Two of my particular research areas are contemporary representations of war and terrorism and the interconnections between dermatological and cultural conceptions of skin in the Victorian era.

 Photo: Hans-Jörg Franke